Handbook of Liturgical Practice of the Russian Church Abroad

-While there are no formal rubrics that place a homily at a specific place in the Divine Liturgy, the custom in the Russian Orthodox Church is for a homily, when offered, generally to come in one of two places: either immediately before the communion of the faithful (i.e., after the Priest has communed himself in the Holy Altar and prepared the Lamb in the chalice, before opening the Royal Doors to commune the people), or at the end of the Divine Liturgy, before the benediction (when offered in this place, the choir sings the usual ‘Blessed be the Name of the Lord…’ twice, and then the homily is offered; as soon as the homily concludes, the choir sings the third and final ‘Blessed be the Name of the Lord…’, and then the Liturgy concludes as usual).
+While there are no formal rubrics that place a homily at a specific place in the Divine Liturgy, the custom in the Russian Orthodox Church is for a homily, when offered, generally to come in one of two places: either immediately before the communion of the faithful (i.e., after the Priest has communed himself in the Holy Altar and prepared the Lamb in the chalice, before opening the Royal Doors to commune the people), or at the end of the Divine Liturgy, before the benediction (when offered in this place, the choir sings the usual ‘Blessed be the Name of the Lord…’ twice only, then the homily is offered; as soon as the homily concludes, the choir sings the third and final ‘Blessed be the Name of the Lord…’, and then the Liturgy concludes as usual).

 The presiding Priest may choose to offer the homily in either place, as he wishes.
 When a Bishop serves, by custom he will always preach at the end of the service.